mkw-TL/GLIM/README.md

-Should be up and working???
-As soon as I get back onto a windows machine to devtools::build(binary = TRUE)

-To install this package, navigate to the releases tab on the right, and download the .zip.
-Then, install.packages("C:/file_path/GLIM.zip", dependencies = TRUE)
+## GLIM
+This is a package that produces possibilistic output within the GLM framework.
+Computations largely based on ideas from: https://arxiv.org/abs/2501.10585
+Inferential Models allow the user to acheive Bayesian style posteriors, with no priors, and with type 1 error control.

+## To install:
+In your console, run this line: remotes::install_github("mkw-TL/GLIM", ref = "alpha1")

-In the source, there is an Example_script.R which should be able to be run and produce a contour plot.
+In the source files, there is an Example_script.R which will show you how to run the program.

 Linux users are on their own as always.
 You may need to: sudo apt-get install libomp-dev